What You Need to Know About ISO 41001 Certification and Compliance

 How do I best structure my maintenance weekly team meetings?

 Weekly maintenance meetings must have clear goals and an agenda going in, and assigned, measurable action items coming out.
 They should be short!

-There are a few different ways to estimate maintenance budgeting - replacement value of the facility and the maintenance cost per square foot.
+There are a few different ways to estimate maintenance budgeting - replacement value of the facility and the maintenance cost.